emilyselwood/RaspberryTelescope/README.md

 to an integer if you are building on a 64bit machine.
 This doesn't happen on a Pi.
 These are both due to using void * to store int data.

 To run the web server simply execude the raspberrytelescope command.
 To exit press enter in the shell thats running the webserver.
+If a time lapse is running it will ask you to confirm by pressing enter again.

 Depencies
 ---------